MacMosby/you-draw-me-crazy/README.md

 * Contributed to backend architecture using **NestJS**
 * Implemented and integrated **real-time communication** using WebSockets
 * Worked on game logic and core server-side functionality
+* Helped design and ensure reliable data flow between client and server
-* Collaborated closely with frontend to ensure smooth data flow and synchronization
+* Collaborated closely with frontend to align API contracts and real-time event handling

 ---